phdfbk/phdfbk.github.io/alumni/_posts/01-01-2008-bruttomesso-roberto.md

 university: University of Trento
 advisor: Cimatti Alessandro
 year: 2008
-title: RTL verification: from SAT to SMT(BV) application of lazy satisfiability modulo theories techniques to the validation of combinational RTL designs
+title: RTL verification&#58; from SAT to SMT(BV) application of lazy satisfiability modulo theories techniques to the validation of combinational RTL designs
 ---